mattfors/ng-skein/src/app/core/model/doc-envelope.model.prompt.md

 ## 🧑‍💻 For GPT Use

-- Always wrap saved domain models in `DocEnvelope<T>`
+- Always wrap saved domain models in `DocEnvelope<TData>`
-- Do not store raw `T` objects directly in PouchDB
+- Do not store raw `TData` objects directly in PouchDB
 - For new documents, omit `_rev`
 - When updating, ensure `_rev` is preserved to avoid conflicts